 The Compliance and Clean Hands Certification Process

 DOES participates in the Compliance and Clean Hands Certification Process.
-These are two different avenues used by the District Government to determine if prospective contractors, entities, and individuals needing licensure or bidding on District contracts are in compliance with District laws.
+These are two different avenues used by the District Government to determine if prospective contractors, entities, and individuals needing licensure or bidding on District contracts follow District laws.

 Compliance